jamesec/evenc.github.io/o/customized_email.md

 Alternatively you can choose Proton Mail, or other encrypted mail services.

 It depends on factors like pricing, offerings, and your user experience preferences.
+For example,
 - Mail Plus, Proton Mail
 	- 1 custom domain
 	- $3.99 /month - paid yearly